adwait1291/Blood-Bridge/README.md

 <li>Create a Firebase project and connect it with the app.
 Go to the Firebase website and sign up for an account if you don't already have one.
 Once you're logged in, create a new project and follow the instructions to connect it with the Blood-Bridge app.

 <li>Run MatchingScript.py after giving the correct path of the credential file downloaded from the Firebase project.
 To do this, open the script in a Python editor and change the path of the credential file to the location where you saved it on your PC.
-Then, run the script to connect the Blood-Bridge app with your Firebase project.
+Then, run the script to match donors with receivers.

 Once these steps are completed, you should be able to run the Blood-Bridge app on your PC.
 If you run into any issues, don't hesitate to ask for help.
 <h1> Credits</h1>